-9. In his 2014 Policy Address, the Chief Executive highlighted that mainstream education is not a straightjacket that fits all young people as everyone has his or her own interests and abilities.
-The Government should re-establish the positioning of vocational education in the education system.
+- 9. In his 2014 Policy Address, the Chief Executive highlighted that mainstream education is not a straightjacket that fits all young people as everyone has his or her own interests and abilities.
+The Government should reestablish the positioning of vocational education in the education system.
 A series of measures were also announced to strengthen vocational education.
-Some major initiatives include -

-Pilot Training and Support Scheme ("the Pilot Scheme")
+Some major initiatives include - - (a) Pilot Training and Support Scheme ("the Pilot Scheme")

-10. With the approval of the Finance Committee ("FC") in July 2014 for a commitment of \$144 million, VTC has started to implement the Pilot Scheme which aims to integrate structured apprenticeship training programmes and clear career progression pathways to attract and retain talent for specific industries with a keen demand for labour.
-The Pilot Scheme will benefit a total of 2 000 students.
+With the approval of the Finance Committee ("FC") in July 2014 for a commitment of \$144 million, VTC has started to implement the Pilot Scheme which aims to integrate structured apprenticeship training programmes and clear career progression pathways to attract and retain talent for specific industries with a keen demand for labour.
+It was estimated that the Pilot Scheme would benefit 2 000 students in total for two cohorts of intakes admitted to VTC's training programmes for specific industries in the 2013-2014 and 2014-2015 academic years, targeting Secondary 3 to Secondary 6 school leavers and eligible adult learners.
+A review will be conducted on the Pilot Scheme very shortly to explore whether its duration should be extended or its scope expanded to cover other industries.

-Industrial attachment
+(b) Industrial attachment

-11. Starting from the 2014-2015 academic year, the Government has allocated recurrent funding of about \$18 million to VTC to provide industrial attachment opportunities for about 9 000 students mainly studying HD programmes and certain Diploma in Vocational Education programmes.
+Starting from the 2014-2015 academic year, the Government has allocated recurrent funding of about \$18 million to VTC to provide industrial attachment opportunities for about 9 000 students mainly studying HD programmes and certain Diploma in Vocational Education programmes.

-Task Force on Promotion of Vocational Education ("the Task Force")
+(c) Task Force on Promotion of Vocational Education ("the Task Force")

-12. The Task Force was set up in June 2014 with a view to mapping out a strategy to promote vocational education and raise public awareness and recognition towards vocational education.
+The Task Force was set up in June 2014 with a view to mapping out a strategy to promote vocational education and raise public awareness and recognition towards vocational education.
 Its members are drawn from a mix of expertise and backgrounds.
-The Task Force will submit a report to the Secretary for Education by mid-2015.
+The Task Force completed its work and submitted a report to the Secretary for Education in July 2015.

-Study Subsidy Scheme for Designated Professions/Sectors ("SSSDP")
+(d) Study Subsidy Scheme for Designated Professions/Sectors ("SSSDP")

-13. With the approval of FC for a commitment of some \$960 million, the Government will, starting from the 2015-2016 academic year, subsidize up to 1 000 students per cohort to pursue designated full-time locally-accredited self-financing undergraduate programmes in selected disciplines to nurture talents to meet Hong Kong's social and economic needs.
+With the approval of FC for a commitment of some \$960 million, the Government will, starting from the 2015-2016 academic year, subsidize up to 1 000 students per cohort to pursue designated full-time locally-accredited self-financing undergraduate programmes in selected disciplines to nurture talents to meet Hong Kong's social and economic needs.
 The SSSDP will be implemented on a pilot basis for three cohorts of students, and then subject to a review of its effectiveness.